vmware-archive/chemtrails/README.md

 ## Configuration

-Set the location and of your config server and any necessary credentials in the environment:
+To use your own config server, set the location and of your config server and any necessary credentials in the environment:

     CONFIG_SERVER_URL=http://localhost:8080
     CONFIG_SERVER_USERNAME=username
     CONFIG_SERVER_PASSWORD=password

+To use a Config Server service on PWS, set:

+    USE_P_CONFIG_SERVER_SERVICE=true

+The rest of the configuration is the same regardless of what type of server you are using.

 If you want to request values that are not on the `master` branch, you can optionally supply the branch name:

     CONFIG_SERVER_BRANCH=production